ganeshniyer/ganeshniyer.github.io/_pages/markdown.md

 ### AI and SE Education

 Primary scope is looking at building platforms for students to get industry like experience in Software Engineering development principles and practices.
 Examples include budiling an academic project management platform (TROFOS), a platform for custom AI education etc. These platforms harness the benefits of cutting edge technologies such as AI for software engineering

+### Technology for Arts and Cultural Heritage - Computational Humanities

+Traditional theatre arts such as Kathakali from India and Wayang Kulit from Indoensia are originated centuries ago and are in the current scope for research by STeAds on applying technologies such as artificial intelligence, image processing and cloud computing.

 ## Research Grant